Brunno-DaSilva/ReactTodoList/README.md

-# Full-Stack React Todo List
+# MERN - Full-Stack React Todo List

-This is a Full Stack Todo app made with:
+##### This is a Full Stack Todo app made with:

--ExpressServer
+      - MongoDB
--MongoDB
+      - Express
--React
+      - React
--ReactRouter
+      - NodeJs